weekend-warrior-uhm/weekend-warrior-uhm.github.io/index.md

 Click <a href="https://github.com/weekend-warrior-uhm">here</a> to view the Weekend Warrior project repository.

 ## Development History
-The development process for BowFolios conformed to Issue Driven Project Management practices.
+The development process for Weekend Warrior conformed to Issue Driven Project Management practices.
 In a nutshell:

+The development consists of a sequence of milestones, and each milestone is specified as a set of tasks.
+These tasks are then described using a GitHub Issue, and each issues is assigned to a single developer to complete.
+These tasks should typically consist of work that can be completed in 2-4 days.
+Furthermore, the work for each task is accomplished with a git branch named “issue-XX”, where XX is replaced by the issue number.
+When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into the master branch.
+The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

+The following sections document the development history of Weekend Warrior.

 ### Milestone 1